 Sometimes you need to download additional files (installers, libraries, resources, etc.) required by your build process.

-There is a number of ways you can use to download file in AppVeyor environment:
+There are a number of ways you can download a file in AppVeyor environment:

 $source = "http://yoursite.com/file.xml" $destination = "c:\application\data\newdata.xml" Invoke-WebRequest $source -OutFile $destination

 $source = "ftp://yoursite.com/file.xml" $destination = "c:\application\data\newdata.xml" Invoke-WebRequest $source -OutFile $destination -Credential ftpUser